WorldOfBasti/CustomRichPresence/README.md

 ### Installation
 You can watch [this Tutorial](https://youtu.be/BJbhq8fH0rc) or follow these steps:
-- First [create a new application](https://discord.com/developers/applications) on the discord developer page.
+- First, [create a new application](https://discord.com/developers/applications) on the discord developer page.
 (The name is also the name of your Rich Presence.
 You can change it at any time.)
-- Download the program [from the release page](https://github.com/WorldOfBasti/CustomRichPresence/releases) and run it.
+- Download the program [of the release page](https://github.com/WorldOfBasti/CustomRichPresence/releases) and run it.
 - Copy your Application ID from the developer page and paste it in the Client ID entry.
 - Now you can customize your Rich Presence as you wish.